WGLab/Workshop_Annotation/README.md

 # Basic Linux commands

 If you use Mac or Linux operating system, you already have terminal access and can run all basic Linux commands.
 If you use Windows, after installing Anaconda, you will interact with a Linux-like environment.
-If you have not used Linux commands before, you can follow one simple tutorial to learn some basic commands: https://maker.pro/linux/tutorial/basic-linux-commands-for-beginners.
-Some of the basic commands that we will use in the exercise include `ls`, `pwd`, `cd`, `mv` and `wget`.
+If you are not familiar with basic Linux commands, you can follow one simple tutorial to learn several commands: https://maker.pro/linux/tutorial/basic-linux-commands-for-beginners.
+Some of the  commands that we will use in the exercise include `ls`, `pwd`, `cd`, `mv` and `wget`.

 # Installation of software tools and data sets